This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 Chocolate

-I know the world and his wife bangs on about using the ‘best quality chocolate you can’…well I like to use the cheapest chocolate I can.
+I know the world and his wife bangs on about using the ‘best quality chocolate you can’… But I like to use the cheapest chocolate I can.
 And I think that is the reason this cake is a) a great cupboard standby and b) not too rich.

-I have used milk chocolate on a number of occasions but the texture is overly affected and so I wouldn’t really recommend it.
+I have used milk chocolate on a number of occasions.
+I find that the texture of the cake is overly affected and so I wouldn’t really recommend it.
 Stick with a cheap dark bar.

 Be Flexible